juliendorra/vector-monitor/README.md

 The system consists of two main parts:

 1.  **The DVG Monitor (`static/monitor_display.html`):** This is the client-side application that emulates the vector display.
-It initializes a PeerJS client, obtains a unique PeerJS ID, and listens for incoming data connections.
+It initializes a PeerJS client, obtains a unique PeerJS ID (typically provided via URL parameter), and listens for incoming data connections.
 When it receives DVG (Digital Vector Generator) commands (a program), it renders them on an HTML canvas.
 2.  **The Sender Application (example: `static/sender_peer.html`):** This is an example web application that also uses PeerJS.
-It connects to a specified DVG Monitor's PeerJS ID and sends DVG command programs to it.
-This sender can accept commands as raw DVG assembly text (which it parses) or as a pre-formatted JSON array of operations.
+It allows users to write or load DVG assembly programs, connect to a specified DVG Monitor's PeerJS ID, and send the programs for execution.
+It includes features like PeerJS ID generation for monitors, local storage for target IDs, a CodeMirror editor with DVG syntax highlighting, and example scripts.

 The server component (`main.ts`) is a simple Deno static file server responsible only for serving the HTML, JavaScript, and CSS files.
 All real-time communication is handled directly between the sender and the monitor clients via PeerJS, using the public PeerJS server for signaling by default.